ZBreezie/Employee-Tracker/README.md

 # Employee Tracker -

 ## Purpose:
 A command line database where you can view/create employees for your business!
-An exercise in constructing MySQL databases!
+An exercise in constructing MySQL database tables using inquiry prompts!

 ## Built With:
 * JavaScript